CaleTennis/TemperatureConverter/README.md

 Converts temperatures from one unit to another
 - accurate within 1.0e-12 for small numbers.
+- supports multiple measurements of temperature and converts using the best known methods

 ## Usage:
-1. Enter unit you are converting from
+1. Select unit you are converting from
-2. Enter unit you would like to convert to
+2. Select unit you would like to convert to
-3. Enter the temperature in the current unit
+3. Enter the temperature (in the current unit)

 ## Supported Units
 - Fahrenheit